curlx/kmm-translator/README.md

-# kmmtranslator
+# KMM-Translator
-A translator app by using KMM
+A translator app by using KMM.
+Thank you **Philipp Lackner** for the original idea and lessons to implement this app.